abishekatp/notes/notes/QC/132_MS_Quantum_Information.md

 \alpha_a = \sum_{b \in \Sigma_2} |\alpha_{ab}|^2
 $$

 We may try adding up absolute values of $\alpha_{ab}$.
 In fact this will give correct probability values for each state $a \in \Sigma_1$.
-But when we calculate absolute values we may loose some information about the system that was represented by the complex numbers(due to the fact that we are calculating absolute values).
+But when we calculate absolute values we may loose some information about the system that was represented by the complex numbers(because of calculating absolute values).
 We will see that the more general description of quantum information will solve these kind of problems.

 ### Partial measurement of three or more systems

 Measuring the proper subset of three or more systems is very similar to measuring just one of the two systems.
-In this case will consider the subset of systems that is being measured as single combined system and all the reamaing systems as the second system.
+In this case we will consider the subset of systems that are being measured as a single combined system and all the reamaing systems as the second system.

 Assume that we have five systems $(X_1,X_2,X_3,X_4,X_5)$ together representing some information.
 The first two systems $X_1$ and $X_2$ are having a classical state set $\Sigma_1$ and all the remaining systems are having a classical state set $\Sigma_2$.
 The quantum state of the joint system is represented by the state vector $|\psi\rangle$.